Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 According to the Association of American Feed Control Officials (AAFCO), an adult cat needs specific nutrient requirements to maintain optimal health:

-• Crude Protein 26%
+• Crude Protein: 26%

-• Crude Fat 9%
+• Crude Fat: 9%

-• Minerals (calcium, phosphorus, potassium, sodium, magnesium, etc.)
+• Minerals: Calcium, phosphorus, potassium, sodium, magnesium, etc.

-• Vitamins (vitamin A, vitamin D, vitamin E, vitamin K, thiamine, riboflavin, etc.)
+• Vitamins: Vitamin A, vitamin D, vitamin E, vitamin K, thiamine, riboflavin, etc.

-The best way for your cat to get all these nutrients is through high-quality kibble, which greatly simplifies the choice of diet.
-So, by providing your cat with a balanced and complete diet, you shouldn’t need to supplement his diet with treats.
-However, on occasion, you may offer your pet healthier options than leftovers.
+The best way for your cat to get all these nutrients is through high-quality kibblet.
+So, by providing your cat with a balanced and complete diet, you shouldnโ€™t need to supplement their diet with treats.
+However, occasionally, you can offer your pet healthier options than leftovers.

-What’s a Better Alternative to Vienna Sausage?
+Whatโ€™s a Better Alternative to Vienna Sausage?

-Homemade treats such as fresh meat or fish should be well cooked, with no added salt, and served with the bones and skin removed.
+As a rule of thumb, a maximum of 10% of your catโ€™s daily calories should come from treats.ย Homemade treats such as fresh meat or fish should be well cooked, with no added salt, and served with the bones and skin removed.
 For specially formulated commercial cat treats, read the feeding guide on the package to learn how to feed them and how often.

 Note that if your cat is on a special diet recommended by your veterinarian for weight loss or another medical problem, treats may be strongly discouraged.
 Instead, ask your vet what you can and cannot give to be on the safe side.